GusevaPolina/Projects_BI_2002/Diarrhoea_by_ecoli/README.md

   - the assembly is annotated and statistically analysed;
   - k-mers are used to approximate a genome size;
   - the closest relative for the reference is found by 16S rRNA;
-  - multiple drug resistance is obtained by horizontal gene transfer and _Shiga_ toxins by prophage incorporation.
+  - multiple drug resistance is obtained by horizontal gene transfer and _Shiga_ toxins are by prophage incorporation.

 > Please, a lab notebook with the whole pipeline and a report attached.